judsonlmoore/judsonlmoore.com/_posts/travel/destinations/india/2014-10-26-dharamshala.markdown

 ---
 title:			Dharamshala is Home To The Dalai Lama and This Wonderful Shopkeeper
 categories:		india
-tags:			adventure, dalai lama, india, mountains, travel, trekking
+tags:
+  - adventure
+  - dalai lama
+  - india
+  - mountains
+  - travel
+  - trekking
 excerpt:		Dharamshala is the refuge of the Tibetan people in India.
 Hospitality shines through their acts, their stories, and their business ethics.
 image:			/assets/images/2015/01/IMG_0250.jpg
 ---